-The Coast Guard is establishing a temporary security zone on the waters adjacent to the Salem and Hope Creek Generation Stations.
-This will protect the safety and security of the plants from subversive activity, sabotage, or terrorist attacks initiated Start Printed Page 32997from surrounding waters.
+The Coast Guard is continuing a temporary security zone on the waters adjacent to the Salem and Hope Creek Generation Stations.
+This security zone is needed to protect the safety and security of the plants from subversive activity, sabotage, or terrorist attacks initiated from surrounding waters.
 This action will close water areas around the plants.

 Documents as indicated in this preamble are available as part of docket COTP Philadelphia 03-003 for inspection or copying at Coast Guard Marine Safety Office Philadelphia, One Washington Avenue, Philadelphia, Pennsylvania, 19147, between 8 a.m. and 4 p.m., Monday through Friday, except Federal holidays.Start Further Info

 Lieutenant Junior Grade Kevin Sligh or Ensign Doreen Moore at Coast Guard Marine Safety Office/Group Philadelphia, at (215) 271-4889.End Further Info End Preamble Start Supplemental Information